-All fumigants for insects work best during warm weather.
-A temperature of 70 degrees Fahrenheit is desirable, but not necessary.
-Fumigation should be postponed when the temperature falls below 50 degrees.
-Furthermore, seeds and grains must be DRY if the operation is to be successful; that is, if the insects are to be killed without injuring the viability of the seeds.
+All insect fumigants work best during warm weather.
+A temperature of 70 degrees Fahrenheit is desirable, but not absolutely necessary.
+When the temperature falls below 60 degrees Fahrenheit, the fumigation should be postponed.
+Furthermore, seeds and grains must be dry if the operation is to be successful-that is, if the insects are to be killed without injuring the viability of the seeds.